csci-599-applied-ml-for-games/MapChat/content/README.md

 With computing resources being scarce on my local machine, I decided to do all of our training on [USC's Supercomputer](https://hpcc.usc.edu/gettingstarted/), which has a ton of GPU's and CUDA/cuDNN already installed!

 #### textgen_install.sh
-- This script will setup your python virtual environment for textgenrnn training on uschpc.
+- This script will setup your python virtual environment for textgenrnn training on uschpc
-- Run once "./textgen_install.sh"
+- Run "./textgen_install.sh" once at setup

 #### textgen_run.sh
 - Open textgen/textgen_run.sh
 - Add list of 'labels' to start training
 - Run "./textgen_run.sh"
-	- A batch job for each label/model will be submitted to the USC HPC job scheduler.
+	- A batch job for each label/model will be submitted to the USC HPC job scheduler
 	- Weights from training and generated text can be found at: textgen/label/label_gentext.txt